Documentation Index

 Market Categories

-Markets are organized into categories:- Sports: Game outcomes, player performance
+Markets are organised into categories:- Sports: Game outcomes, player performance, tournament results

 - Entertainment: Awards, show outcomes

-- And more: Any topic with a clear outcome
+- Custom: Any topic with a clear, resolvable outcome

 Best Practices

-- Understand the Question: Make sure you know exactly what the market is asking
+- Understand the Question: Know exactly what the market is asking

 - Check Resolution Criteria: Know how the outcome will be determined

-- Watch the Expiration: Markets close before events happen
+- Watch the Expiration: Markets close before the event happens

-- Monitor Prices: Prices reflect new information quickly
+- Monitor Prices: Prices reflect new information very quickly

-- Diversify: Don’t put all funds in one market
+- Diversify: Don’t put all your funds in one market